Circadian Sleep Disorders Network - Advocating for people with misaligned body clocks

 Oct 2024

+Circadian Sleep Disorders Network will be holding elections for its Board of Directors.
+Requirements are described here.
 Meetings are held by online forum, so you can log in at any time of day (typically once a day) to read what's been posted and post your replies.
 Meetings do continue for two months or more, though often not very actively.

 If you're interested, please let us know soon (latest Nov 10), following the instructions at the end of the above document.
 Directors start serving January 15, 2025.
 Terms generally run for two years.